Rainbow flag in Comércio Square, during Gay Pride - ©UCityGuides.com

 Locate it on the map: Príncipe Real Garden - Gay Memorial

 Lisbon's summers are long, so you'll likely be drawn to the beach (it can be pleasant and warm enough as early as April, all the way to mid-October!).
-South of the city, on the coast by the town of Costa de Caparica, you’ll find a rather wild beach that’s become a popular gay destination.
-Known as Praia 19 (“Beach 19“) for being the 19th stop of a small tourist train that departs from Costa de Caparica, it’s backed by cruisy dunes.
-You’ll need a car to get there, or you may take the organized tour: Day Trip to Lisbon Gay Beach 19
+South of the city, on the coast by the town of Costa da Caparica, you’ll find a rather wild beach that’s become a popular gay destination.
+Known as Praia 19 (“Beach 19“) for being the 19th stop of a small tourist train that departs from Costa da Caparica, it’s backed by cruisy dunes.
+It's better reached by car, but it's not impossible to go by public transportation (see the Lisbon Gay Beach 19 Guide ).

 If you happen to be in the city in June, there is the usual gay pride march and related events.
 In September, be sure to catch Queer Lisboa, the Lisbon Gay and Lesbian Film Festival, one of the largest in Europe, screening over 100 gay-themed films from around the world.